Herbalism is sometimes referred to as “the people’s medicine,” but what does that mean exactly?

 2. Follow “The Least of These” Principle

-The second way to simplify your herbal studies is to use gentle herbs that have very little if any, side effects or safety concerns.
+The second way to simplify your herbal studies is to use gentle herbs that have very few if any, side effects or safety concerns.
 This makes using the herb and getting to know it well a bit easier on you.

 Nutritive herbs and nourishing tonics are two great categories of herbs that fit this description.
 Nutritive herbs, such as chickweed (Stellaria media), nettles (Urtica dioica), and oats (Avena sativa), are food-like plants, and they can be used in larger doses and for longer periods of time.
 Nourishing tonic herbs, such as ashwagandha (Withania somnifera), hawthorn (Crataegus spp.), and mullein (Verbascum thapsus), are gentle herbs that nourish and normalize a specific organ or an entire body system.
 Nourishing tonics can also be used daily in large doses for long periods of time.